Software for the Market of One

 A tool for one user.
 Me.

-The Rise of Personal Software
+The Rise of Agency-Specific Software

 You don’t need to wait for a SaaS company to productize your workflow.